July Monarchy: The Guizot government (1840–1848)

 When Louis-Philippe called to power Guizot and the Doctrinaires, representatives of the center-right, after the center-left Thiers, he surely imagined that this would be only temporary, and that he would soon be able to call back Molé.
 But the new cabinet formed by Guizot would remain closely knit, and finally win the king's trust, with Guizot becoming his favorite president of the Council.

 On 26 October 1840, Guizot arrived to Paris from London.
 He took for himself the Ministry of Foreign Affairs and let Soult assume the nominal presidency.
 This satisfied the king and the royal family, while Guizot himself was sure of his ability to manipulate the old Marshal Soult as he wished.
 As the center-left had refused to remain in the government, Guizot's cabinet included only conservatives, ranging from the ministerial center to the center-right Doctrinaires.

 The July Column was erected in honor of the 1830 Revolution.
 The Middle East Question was settled by the London Straits Convention of 1841, which permitted the first reconciliation between France and Britain.
 This in turn increased public favor towards the colonization of Algeria.

-Both the government and the Chamber were Orleanists.
+Both the government and the Chamber were Orléanists.
 They were divided into Odilon Barrot's Dynastic Left (Gauche dynastique), which demanded the extension of the franchise to the petty bourgeoisie and had as its mouthpiece Le Siècle; the center-left, headed by Adolphe Thiers, which aimed at restricting royal prerogatives and influence, and which had as its mouthpiece Le Constitutionnel; the conservatives, headed by Guizot and Count Molé, who wanted to preserve the regime and defended their ideas in Le Journal des débats and La Presse.

 Guizot refused any reforms, rejecting a broader franchise.
 According to him, the monarchy should favor the "middle classes", defined by land ownership, a "moral" tied to money, work and savings. « Enrichissez-vous par le travail et par l'épargne et ainsi vous serez électeur ! » ("Get rich through work and savings and then you will be electors!") was his famous statement.
 Guizot was helped in his aims by a comfortable rate of economic growth, averaging about 3.5% a year from 1840 to 1846.
 The transport network was quickly enlarged.
 An 1842 law organized the national railway network, which grew from 600 to 1,850 km, a sure sign that the Industrial Revolution had fully reached France.